Massachusetts Theft Crimes / Buying and Receiving Stolen Goods Criminal Defense Lawyers

-About Buying or Receiving Stolen Goods in Massachusetts
+About Buying or Receiving Stolen Property in Massachusetts

 In the state of Massachusetts, it’s not only a crime to physically steal something from someone it is also illegal to buy, receive, or store stolen property.
 But how and when does the law consider it reasonable that person is supposed to know that an item has been stolen?